Ronnie Brunswijk: 2020 elections

 Brunswijk was elected to the National Assembly in the 2020 elections.
 He was elected as Chairman of the National Assembly of Suriname on 29 June 2020, in an uncontested election.
 Dew Sharman was elected as Vice Chairman.
 Brunswijk subsequently ran for vice president, and on 8 July, Brunswijk announced that he will be succeeded by Marinus Bee as Chairman of the National Assembly who was installed on 14 July.
 Brunswijk was the shortest serving chairman in the history of Suriname.

 On 1 July 2020, Brunswijk tested COVID-19 positive.
 He had been tested, because Paul Somohardjo with whom he had lengthy meetings about the new government tested positive.
 He was released from hospital on 6 July.
 To show his appreciation for the hospital staff, he donated three cars to nurses who did not have transportation.

 On 7 July, the coalition nominated Chan Santokhi as President of Suriname and Ronnie Brunswijk as Vice-president.
-No other candidates have been nominated as per 8 July 2020, 15:00 (UTC−3), and therefore Brunswijk was elected as vice president on 13 July by acclamation in an uncontested election.
+No other candidates were nominated, and therefore Brunswijk was elected as vice president on 13 July by acclamation in an uncontested election.
 Brunswijk was inaugurated as vice president on 16 July on the Onafhankelijkheidsplein in Paramaribo in ceremony without public due to the COVID-19 pandemic.